zhangy10/px4-firmware/boards/modalai/rb5-flight/PRIORITIES.md

 Documentation

-Create a debian package to load everything onto target
+Create a Debian package to load everything onto target
+- Verify with a fresh 8.1 installation

 Fix pthread issues in calibration procedures:
-- commander/worker_thread.* switched to px4_task_spawn_cmd as a hack
+- commander/worker_thread.
+Switched to px4_task_spawn_cmd as a hack
 - SubscriptionBlocking causes crash due to some pthread call
 - Cannot create a second worker thread, px4_task_spawn_cmd pthread_create call fails